Assembly Bill A9572B

 Add §322-d, Gen Bus L

-Prohibits the sale, attempt to sell, or offering for sale to a consumer in this state of a gas stove that is manufactured on or after January first, two thousand twenty-five, unless the stove displays certain labels and warnings; authorizes the department of state to adopt regulations regarding the placement and format of such labels; provides for penalties; authorizes the attorney general to enforce such provisions.
+Requires the display of certain labels and warnings on gas stoves sold, displayed for sale, or offered for sale at retail to a consumer in this state; authorizes the department of state to adopt regulations regarding the placement and format of such labels; provides for penalties; authorizes the attorney general to enforce such provisions.

 S T A T E O F N E W Y O R K